 There are three key approaches to the development methodologies:

-Both infrastructure and methodologies get updated from time to time, so the team must be ready to learn on the go.
+Both infrastructure and methodologies get updated occasionally, so the team must be ready to learn on the go.
 Always.
 Keeping skills and knowledge up-to-date allows the DevOps teams to deliver products in unison with a fast-evolving technology market.
-The ability to respond quickly to consumer demands is a crucial competitive advantage for any business domain.
+Responding quickly to consumer demands is a crucial competitive advantage for any business domain.

 Struggling to find tech-savvy specialists for your project?